ANHD-NYC-CODE/anhd-council-backend/README.md

 ### Updating Pluto or PAD

 Updating either one of these will leave the old entries intact and overwrite any existing entries that conflict with the new entries.
-To update these records, create an update in the admin panel using the appropriate file containing the new data.
+To update these records, create an update in the admin panel using the appropriate file containing the new data (Property will be an automated update, and AddressRecord will not need a file).
+Update one of these at a time - not all at once.
+Wait for one to be successful before going to the next.

 If you update Pluto / `Property`, you also need to update `Buildings`, `PADRecord`, and `AddressRecord` to make sure all the data for the frontend gets surfaced.

-1. Update `Property` with Pluto (NOT MAPPluto) data
+1. Update `Property` with Pluto (NOT MAPPluto) data (automated)
 2. Update `Building` with PAD dataset
 3. Update `PADRecord` with PAD dataset (same file as Building)
-4. Update `AddressRecord` (no file needed)
+4. Update `AddressRecord` (no file needed - create manual update in the api panel for AddressRecord and don't choose a file)

+Some of the automated, backend steps involved in the AddressRecord update include:

+- Database - Batch upserts completed for AddressRecord.
+- Building search index...
+- Updating address search vector: AddressRecord
+- Address Record seeding complete!
+- Deleting older records...

+The celery_update log may show errors about missing BBL or duplicate key values (ie. `[06/Dec/2023 21:49:54] ERROR [app:323] Database Error * - unable to upsert single record.
+Error: duplicate key value violates unique constraint "datasets_addressrecord_bbl_number_street_b8e5351f_uniq" DETAIL:  Key (bbl, number, street)=(3049360053, 1177, Brooklyn Avenue) already exists.`) - and also not show any progress in the ADMIN panel.
+This is expected based on how the app was built.
+The entire Address update takes 2-4 hours.

 ### Downloading an open-data file to your local computer